SEA Games: Malaysia urged to stay grounded in football final

 "Thailand are the best team in Southeast Asia and to beat them is a dream of all teams competing in the SEA Games."

+The final is proving to be one of the more keenly anticipated showdowns of the Games, with thousands of fans queuing overnight on Sunday for tickets that went on sale at 11am on Monday.

-Malaysia's fans will also be closely watched after two Myanmar supporters were beaten up after their group game.
+Malaysia's fans will also be closely watched after two Myanmar supporters were beaten up after their group game on Aug 21.
 A chant of "Singapore dogs" in the match against their neighbours was also condemned by SEA Games organisers.